Guide ยท Financial Calculator

 Step 1: Find your FIRE number

 This is your target FV โ the Future Value you're working toward.
 The lower your annual spending, the smaller your FIRE number and the faster you reach it.
+Reducing spending by $6,000 per year ($500/month) drops the FIRE target by $150,000 โ a significant acceleration.

 Step 2: Calculate how long it takes

 Once you know your FIRE number, the financial calculator tells you how many months of saving and investing it takes to get there.
-Here's the setup:
+Here's the TVM setup:

 - N โ What you're solving for (months to reach FIRE)